-After the builders have won the job, they then sit with their team to plan what parts of the job each team will do [Responsibility Matrix], what information is needed and by when [Master Information Delivery Plan], as well as how information being shared needs to be set out [Standards, Methods, and Procedures], writing all this into a single agreed plan for everyone to follow [Post Contract-award BIM Execution Plan].
-To make sure everyone can follow the plan, the builders check their teams [Supply Chain Assessments], they do this before starting the job so that they know they have the right team for the job.
+After the builders have won the job, they then sit with their team to plan what parts of the job they will do [responsibility matrix], what information is needed and by when [master information delivery plan], as well as how information being shared needs to be set out [standards, methods, and procedures]; writing all this into a single agreed plan for everyone to follow [post contract-award BIM execution plan].
+To make sure everyone can follow the plan, the builders check their team’s skills [supply chain assessments] before starting the job.

-As they do the job, each team shares their information so that no two bits cross [Clash Avoidance].
-The teams do this by sharing their work in one place for everyone to use and follow the agreed plan on how to name everything, making it easier to find information [Common Data Environment].
-The builder also checks with the owner at the end of each stage to make sure what they are building is right for the owner and that they have all the information they need about the job [Employer Decision Points, Supplier’s Information Exchange].
+As they do the job, each team follows the agreed plan on how information needs to be set out [task information management] and owns their information; making sure that their information lines up [clash avoidance].
+The teams do this by sharing their work in one place for everyone to use and follow the agreed plan on how to name everything, making it easier to find information [common data environment].
+The builder also checks with the owner at the end of each stage to make sure what they are building is right for the owner and that they have all the information they need about the job [employer decision points, supplier’s information exchange].

-By planning out what information needed and when by, the builder can be sure that no information goes missing [Project Delivery Management].
-Also, by planning how information is created, the builder can be sure that the information is right and can be used by everyone who needs it [Project Information Management].
-Finally, by planning how information is shared, the builder can make sure that information has been checked so that all of the information is correctly [Check, Review, Approve].
+By planning out what information needed and when by, the builder can be sure that no information goes missing [project delivery management].
+Also, by planning how information is created, the builder can be sure that the information is right and can be used by everyone who needs it [project information management].
+Finally, by planning how information is shared, the builder can make sure that all information has been checked before it is shared [check, review, approve].

-At the end of the job, the builder shares all the information needed by the owners to look after the build [Asset Information Model], and the owner checks to make sure that this information is set out as they asked for [Asset Information Requirements].
-If the set out of information is agreed at the start of a job, the builder can make sure his team follows it and gives back information set out as needed.
+At the end of the job, the builder shares all the information needed by the owners to look after the build [asset information model], and the owner checks to make sure that this information is set out as they asked for [asset information requirements].
+If this is agreed at the start of a job, the builder can make sure his team creates the right information as needed.

-And that’s it.
-By following these steps, builders and their teams can work together to give the owner the build they want.
-By creating an agreed plan there is a better chance that the parts ordered for a job won’t be the wrong size, put in the wrong place, or even just be the wrong part.
-That means that when the job is finished there is less of a chance that money will be a problem, or that it’ll take more time to finish; and best of all, the job finishes with a happy owner.
+By following these steps, builders and their teams can work together to give the owner what they wanted.
+By creating an agreed plan there is a better chance that the parts ordered for the job won’t be the wrong size, put in the wrong place, or even just be the wrong part.
+That means that when the job is finished there is less of a chance that money will be a problem, or that it’ll take more time to finish.
+Best of all, the job finishes with a happy owner.